 It often said that the only dangerous thing about landings is that they have to take place so close to the ground.
 The same must be true of take-offs, only more so.
 In this lesson we tackle winch launches, starting at the bottom… In real life it is far safer to start learning at the top, but that’s not practical in the sim unless you have the benefit of a two-seater sim and an instructor flying the lower part.
+These lessons assume you can already land, although the syllabus presents it later on.

 There’s a lot happening during the launch and immediately beforehand.
 Use the checklists and take your time to prepare and execute your launch well.
 Assuming you’ve done all the external (ABCD) checks, and settled into the glider with your instructor, commence with the pre-flight check, such as CBSIFTBEC.
 Amongst these, Trimmer and Eventualities: